Phil-CST-BCIT/Phil-Antony-docs/docs/download.md

 5. Install Pandas.
 Type in the following command in terminal `pip3 install pandas`
 ![](./assets/images/install_pandas.png)

-    When you see the message above in the terminal, you have Pandas installed.
-    There is chance the installation might fail, please check [Troubleshooting](https://phil-cst-bcit.github.io/Phil-Antony-docs/docs/troubleshooting/) for solutions.
+When you see the message above in the terminal, you have Pandas installed.There is chance the installation might fail, please check [Troubleshooting](https://phil-cst-bcit.github.io/Phil-Antony-docs/docs/troubleshooting/) for solutions.

 6. Install xlrd.
 `pip3 install xlrd`